 There are two ways to think of this:

 Once you click the plus sign on the calendar date, you’ll see a list of options appear.
 Your list will vary depending which integrations you have.

-If you choose “Projects”, you’ll be able to choose the specific asset you’re creating on the next page by using the drop down menu.
+If you choose “Projects”, you’ll be able to choose the specific asset you’re creating on the next page by using the drop-down menu.

 This is where your home dashboard becomes vital.